The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Banksy's Soup Can (lilac, cherry and mint) (signed) is estimated to be worth between £30,000 and £45,000.
+The value of Banksy's Soup Can (lilac, cherry and mint) (signed) is estimated to be worth between £30,000 and £50,000.
 This screenprint, created in 2005, has an auction history of one sale on 11th January 2011.
-The current annual average growth rate is not available, and there have been no sales in the last 12 months or the last five years.
-This work is part of a limited edition of 10.
+The current annual average growth rate is not available and the edition size of this artwork is limited to 10.

 Meaning & Analysis